-- distance.
-Girardami makes these air-guns himself, and likewise very good wooden watches."
-The Caledonian Mercury (Edinburgh), March 2, 1801, p.
-2. - g) 1802 "The Newly-Invented Philosophical Air Gun That can be used as Gun or Pistol, and discharge 20 balls with one loading of the globe [that is, the compressed-air cylinder], unless the charge of air is let out at once.
-To be seen at Mr. Wyant's tavern, Market street, both night and day.
-Admittance one fourth of a dollar."
-Telegraphe and Daily Advertiser (Baltimore), March 17, 1802.
-"Philosophical" in this sense is often used to refer to physicists experimenting with air guns to measure air temperature, pressure, and volume, among other things (see, for example, the work of Desaguliers and the experiments of Goldsmith and Priestley mentioned above). - h) 1807 An ad for an auction includes, among other items, "an air gun in compleat order which, when loaded will discharge twenty five times after being pumped."
-American Citizen (New York, NY), May 28, 1807. - i) 1814 One article in the corpora refers to a repeater air gun taken by Lewis and Clark on their expedition to the Pacific some eight years earlier, though the article itself has nothing to do with the expedition.
-Instead, this letter to the newspaper, criticizing a politician for repeating the same things that he has been saying for years, suggests as well that the Lewis and Clark repeater air gun was used not for hunting or warfare but rather to dazzle the Indians that the explorers encountered with their "great medicine," thereby ensuring a peaceful encounter: "he [the politician in question], forthwith, becomes a "great medicine," as the Shoshones called captain Lewis' air gun."
-National Advocate, Mar.
-23, 1814.
-This article was written ten years after the start and eight years after the completion of the expedition.
-I did not find any contemporaneous articles or firsthand accounts in the corpora of such a gun or how it may have been used. - j) 1819 Finally, there is an ad for a French repeater air gun, for sale at 90 crowns: "which discharges 20 times before the air is expended."
-Salem Gazette (Massachusetts), February 5, 1819. - 62.
-To summarize: the corpus data shows that the terms "magazine gun," "magazine wind gun," and "magazine air gun" are extremely rare, occurring a mere three times in the corpora, along with nine instances of repeater air guns that do not include the word "magazine."
+64. To summarize: the corpus data shows that the terms "magazine gun," "magazine wind gun," and "magazine air gun" are extremely rare, occurring a mere three times in the corpora, along with nine instances of repeater air guns that do not include the word "magazine."
 In contrast, there are approximately 1,200 references to the single-shot "air gun" in the several databases that I consulted.
 Subtracting an estimated 150 duplicates, that leaves about 1,050 references to a single-shot air gun.
-Two of the references, ¶ 61 (b) and (d) in the list above, suggest that they would be useful weapons for the military; and one, ¶ 61 (a) above, recommends their use to hunters.
-But for the most part, the references listed above to early repeater guns seem to be treated as curiosities: marvels of engineering constructed by clockmakers or other skilled artisans, items to be seen in a museum or exhibited at a tavern (see examples ¶ 61 (c) and (g) above).
+Two of the references, ¶ 63 (b) and (d) in the list above, suggest that they would be useful weapons for the military; one, ¶ 63 (a) above, recommends their use to hunters; and one writer, Desaguliers, in 1744 (above, ¶ 60), speculates that the weapon could be useful for self-defense.
+But for the most part, the references listed above to early repeater guns seem to be treated as curiosities: marvels of engineering constructed by clockmakers or other skilled artisans, items to be seen in a museum or exhibited at a tavern (see examples \P 63 (c) and (g) above).
 There is no lexical evidence that they were manufactured in quantity.
 Their mechanisms were complex, requiring a clockmaker's skill to design, make, and repair.
-And it took time to re-charge the air cylinder (one source in the list above, dated 1796, suggests sixteen minutes for one such repeater air gun, which would render them suboptimal in battle situations).
-A couple of entrepreneurs charged admission to view them (¶ 61 (c) and (g) above), and in one case, in ¶ 61 (c) above, they may pay six pence to try shooting the gun.
-The Lewis and Clark example (i) seems to have been used to "impress" potentially hostile Native Americans rather than as a weapon against them.
+And it took time to re-charge the air cylinder (one source in the list above, ¶ 63 (d), suggests sixteen minutes for one such repeater air gun, which would render them suboptimal in battle situations).
+A couple of entrepreneurs charged admission to view them (¶ 63 (c) and (g) above), and in one case, in ¶ 63 (c) above, patrons may pay six pence to try shooting the gun.
+The writer who cites the Lewis and Clark repeater gun (¶ 63 (i)) suggests that the explorers used the gun to "impress" potentially hostile Native Americans rather than as a weapon against them.
 It too may have been a one-off.
-Furthermore, only three of the twelve references to repeater air guns refer to the bullet container as a "magazine," a further indication that this usage is extremely rare (see ¶¶ 57 and 59, above).
+Furthermore, only three of the twelve references to repeater air guns refer to the bullet container as a "magazine," a further indication that this usage of "magazine" is extremely rare before 1820 (see ¶¶ 59 and 62, above).